 In 2009, we adopted the 2009 Long Term Incentive Compensation Plan, or the 2009 Plan, to provide financial incentives to employees, directors, advisers, and consultants of our company who are able to contribute towards the creation of or who have created stockholder value by providing them stock options and other stock and cash incentives, or the Awards.
 The Awards available under the 2009 Plan consist of stock options, stock appreciation rights, restricted stock, restricted stock units, performance stock, performance units, and other stock or cash awards as described in the 2009 Plan.
 There are 25,000,000 shares authorized for issuance thereunder.
-As of March 31, 2016, there were non-qualified stock options to purchase 17,701,181 shares of Common Stock outstanding under the 2009 Plan.
-As of March 31, 2016, there were 3,423,477 shares available to be issued under 2009 Plan.
+During the nine months ended September 30, 2016, we granted 557,500 non-qualified stock options under the 2009 Plan.
+As of September 30, 2016, there were non-qualified stock options to purchase 17,837,449 shares of Common Stock outstanding and stock options to purchase 3,122,069 shares of Common Stock available to be issued under 2009 Plan.

 In 2012, we adopted the 2012 Stock Incentive Plan, or the 2012 Plan, a non-qualified plan that was amended in August 2013.
 The 2012 Plan was designed to serve as an incentive for retaining qualified and competent key employees, officers, directors, and certain consultants and advisors of our company.
 There are 10,000,000 shares of Common Stock authorized for issuance thereunder.
-As of March 31, 2016, there were non-qualified stock options to purchase 2,868,474 shares of Common Stock outstanding under the 2012 Plan.
-As of March 31, 2016, there were 7,050,000 shares available to be issued under 2012 Plan.
+As of September 30, 2016, there were non-qualified stock options to purchase 2,868,474 shares of Common Stock outstanding and stock options to purchase 7,050,000 shares of Common Stock available to be issued under 2012 Plan.

 The valuation methodology used to determine the fair value of stock options is the Black-Scholes Model.
 The Black-Scholes Model requires the use of a number of assumptions including volatility of the stock price, the risk-free interest rate, and the expected life of the stock options.
-The assumptions used in the Black-Scholes Model for options granted during the three months ended March 31, 2016 and 2015 are set forth in the table below.
+The assumptions used in the Black-Scholes Model for options granted during the nine months ended September 30, 2016 and 2015 are set forth in the table below.

-Three Months Three Months

-Ended Ended
+Nine Months Ended Se eptember 30,

-March 31, 2016 March 31, 2015
+2016 2015

-Risk-free interest rate 1.70% 1.47%
+Risk-free interest rate 1.13-1.70% 1.47-1.54%

-Volatility 71.22% 58.78-62.59%
+Volatility 70.26-71.22% 58.77-62.94%

-Term (in years) 6.25 5.27-6.25
+Term (in years) 6.00-6.25 5.27-6.25

 Dividend yield 0.00% 0.00%